CompleteUnityDeveloper/Text101-Original/readme.md

 # Text 101
-A basic state-machine based text adventure exercise as part of http://www.CompleteUnityDeveloper.com
+A basic state-machine based text adventure exercise as part of [The Complete Unity Developer](https://www.udemy.com/unitycourse/?couponCode=GitHubSpecial) course - Udemy's most successful Unity 3D tutorial.

+In this section our students learn...

 + Enums
 + Conditionals
 + State machines

-See [our website](http://www.CompleteUnityDeveloper.com) for more information about our epic Unity 3D course that is the result of a year of work, and followed a highly successful Kickstarter.
+If you are interested in seeing how this code was written as part of our epic 40+ hour course, then use [this coupon](https://www.udemy.com/unitycourse/?couponCode=GitHubSpecial) to gain 80% of the RRP.